vvscode/docs/docs/mms/mm7-service.md

 ---
 title: MM7 Service
+excerpt: >-
-excerpt: 'MM7 is the standard protocol used by the carriers to send and receive MMS messages.
+  MM7 is the standard protocol used by the carriers to send and receive MMS messages.
 Send and receive rich multimedia content.
-Read more.'
+Read more.
 next:
   pages:
     - mm7-service-introduction